Windows Phone sales to "ramp quickly": Microsoft CEO

 "We are still relatively small ...
 I expect the volumes on Windows Phone to really ramp quickly."

-Shipments of Android-based smartphones made by Samsung, HTC and other vendors nearly doubled in the third quarter, reaching 136 million units, according to industry research company IDC.
+Shipments of Android-based smartphones made by Samsung (005930.KS), HTC (2498.TW) and other vendors nearly doubled in the third quarter, reaching 136 million units, according to industry research company IDC.
 The strong sales boosted Android's share of the worldwide smartphone market to 75 percent, from 57.5 percent in the same period last year.

 Apple's share of the market rose to 14.9 percent during the third quarter, from 13.8 percent a year earlier.
 Apple's iPhone uses the company's own iOS mobile software.